-Ron Allgood, Director of Campus Safety rallgood@spalding.edu 502-873-4239
+Grady Throneberry, Ph.D., Director of Campus Safety gthroneberry@spalding.edu 502-873-4239

 Mission Statement

 Campus Safety is dedicated to creating and maintaining a safe and secure campus for its students, faculty, staff, and visitors.
 Our officers will serve and protect the university with compassion and professionalism, collaborating with members of the Spalding community to provide a supportive environment for the benefit of everyone's growth and development.